Technologicat/mcpyrate/README.md

 ### Getting the source of an AST

 A macro is passed a named parameter `to_source`, which is a function able to get the Python code for an AST.

+This is backconverted from the AST representation, so the result may differ in minute details of surface syntax, such as parenthesization, and which character is used for quoting string literals.

 ### Expand macros